stefanthaler/stefanthaler.github.io/_drafts/DRAFT-the-value-of-doing-a-phd.md

 **Writing scientific papers**

 **Beating procrastination** Ph.D. positions at a University offer a significant amount of freedom on how, where and when and on what you want to work.
 In my case, I had to show up for the meetings I had with my supervisor and my students, but the rest was up to me.
 There were no fixed working hours, and nobody checked where I was and what I did.
 As long as I produced some output, everything was fine.
 The upside of this is that you get a lot of freedom on how to structure your day.
 But with more freedom comes more responsibility, and as soon as you start realizing your freedom, you start procrastinating.
 A bit of Reddit here, some chat messages there, and so on.
+If your deadlines are far away, and you are faced with lots of freedom, procrastination becomes a huge challenge.
+It took me a while to realize that, but after a while I managed to implement the habits that keep me from being distracted and work on what I should work.

 **Detecting bullshit**